jaiswal-aditi/week5-homework5/README.md

 # Recursion

 ### Assignment:
-- Update factorial.c and reverse.c following assignment description provided in HomeworkAssignment_Week5.pdf (uploaded on Laulima)
+- Update factorial.c, reverse.c and nlp.c following assignment description provided in HomeworkAssignment_Week5.pdf (uploaded on Laulima)

 **NOTE**: Github is not a place to test your code.
 Test it on your machines first.
-Autograding will be disabled if you exceed 10 commits.
-We will start out by sending emails to you personally if you exceed 10 commits, and eventually penalizing your grade.
+Do not exceed 15 commits or your grades will be penalized.

 ### Steps to submit changes:
 1. Click on desired .c to open file